TanStack Start: A Mental Model for Next.js Developers

 Not "which is better."
 What does your app actually need.

-If your app is a SaaS dashboard, an admin panel, an authenticated product — heavy client interactivity, user-specific data, mutations everywhere — TanStack Start's model starts to make more sense.
+👉 If your app is a SaaS dashboard, an admin panel, an authenticated product — heavy client interactivity, user-specific data, mutations everywhere — TanStack Start's model makes more sense.
 The explicit server boundary and simpler client-side mental model line up better with that kind of app.

-The caching story is genuinely different.
+👉 The caching story is genuinely different.
 Next.js's cache has historically had multiple layers with different invalidation rules, which is why so many App Router caching bugs feel harder than they should.
-TanStack Start is simpler: the router has a loader cache, and TanStack Query is optional when you want richer client-side cache behavior.
+TanStack Start is simpler: the router has a loader cache, and TanStack Query is optional for richer client-side cache behavior.
 Fewer moving parts, fewer places for stale data to hide.

-Deployment target is a real constraint.
+👉 Deployment target is a real constraint.
 If you run on Vercel, Next.js has first-class support for edge functions, ISR, and incremental deploys with no configuration.
-If you are deploying to Cloudflare Workers, self-hosted Node, or a Docker container on EC2, TanStack Start's adapter model will probably feel more neutral.
+If you are deploying to Cloudflare Workers, self-hosted Node, or a Docker container, TanStack Start's adapter model will probably feel more neutral.

 The framework is not better.
 The mental model is different.
 Next.js optimizes for productivity on the happy path.
 TanStack Start optimizes for predictability when you want to see every boundary clearly.